Blizzard Entertainment: Hearthstone ban and Hong Kong protests

-Founder Electronics infringement lawsuit

-On August 14, 2007, Beijing University Founder Electronics Co., Ltd. sued Blizzard Entertainment Limited for copyright infringement claiming 100 million yuan in damages.
-The lawsuit alleged the Chinese edition of World of Warcraft reproduced a number of Chinese typefaces made by Founder Electronics without permission.
+King's "Diversity Tool" controversy

+On May 12, 2022, Blizzard Entertainment released a blog post about the Diversity Space Tool, developed by a team at King – a mobile business unit at Activision Blizzard – alongside the MIT Game Lab.
+Jacqueline Chomatas, King's globalization project manager, described the tool as a "measurement device" to analyze how diverse the characters are "when compared to the 'norm'".
+The post showed example images of the tool being used on Overwatch's cast, with graphs showing breakdowns of the character attributes, and stated that "The Overwatch 2 team at Blizzard has also had a chance to experiment with the tool, with equally enthusiastic first impressions."
+Blizzard shared the intent to release the tool during the summer and fall of 2022, with the goal of "making the tool available to the industry as a whole".

+The tool received heavy backlash online.
+Many people asked why Blizzard would create the tool instead of hiring diverse teams, and raised questions regarding the tool's rating scale.
+The blog post originally suggested that the tool was used in an active development, mainly for Overwatch, which led some Blizzard employees working on the game to publicly deny the tool was used in Overwatch development and to criticize the tool further.
+On May 13, 2022, the blog post was edited to remove the example images of the tool and any mention of Overwatch.
+Later, the post was deleted altogether.

 MDY Industries, LLC v.
 Blizzard Entertainment, Inc.

 On July 14, 2008, the United States District Court for the District of Arizona ruled on the case MDY Industries, LLC v.
 Blizzard Entertainment, Inc..
 The Court found that MDY was liable for copyright infringement since users of its Glider bot program were breaking the End User License Agreement and Terms of Use for World of Warcraft.
 MDY Industries appealed the judgment of the district court, and a judgment was delivered by the Ninth Circuit Court of Appeals on December 14, 2010, in which the summary judgment against MDY for contributory copyright infringement was reversed.
-Nevertheless, they ruled that the bot violated the DMCA and the case was sent back to the district court for review in light of this decision.
+Nevertheless, they ruled that the bot violated the DMCA and the case was sent back to the district court for review in light of this decision.MDY v.

-MDY v.
 Blizzard's decision did affirm a prior Ninth Circuit ruling in Vernor v.
 Autodesk, Inc. that software licenses, such as the one used by Blizzard for WoW, were enforceable and enshrined the principle that video games could be sold as licenses to players rather than purchased.
 This ruling, though limited to the states of the Ninth Circuit, has been used by the industry to continue to sell games as licenses to users.